anton-bregolas/Tunetable/README.md

 ## DONE:

+[v.1.6.1]

++ Fixed async function fetching the "local" abc.json from GitHub repository.

 [v.1.6]

-+ Create a thoroughly filtered JSON containing ABC incipits of all the current TSO tunes.
++ Created a thoroughly filtered JSON containing ABC incipits of all the current TSO tunes.
 + Rewrote ABC incipit fetching that checks abc.json before attempting to fetch from TSO.
 + Newly-added tunes will be fetched from The Session if ABC is missing from abc.json
 + Initial testing of checkboxes / sorting behavior done, ABC is added in place of URLs.